We are Dolphin Smart

 After your morning with Manatee Swim join us for a amazing Dolphin Smart encounter.
 We are endorsed by the Dolphin Smart Program ENDORSED by NOAA Fisheries ( National Oceanic Atmospheric Administration) .We see dolphins 8 out of 10 trips.
 If you want to take pictures or just watch them in their habitat, choose us!
 The dolphin encounters in Homosassa and Crystal River Florida (Central West Coast Gulf Side) have become more and more popular.
 These guys have no schedule and can show up anywhere.
 The dolphins are funny and have amazing speeds.
 Let's head out on a river boat ride to see these wild dolphins.

 We might even see them feeding, or jumping and splashing, what a great way to spend your afternoon.
 We will also view other wildlife and landmarks (American bald eagles, wild pigs, Indian mounds and more) while we head out to the Gulf of Mexico.
-Tour times are at 1 PM and 3:30 pm daily, please allow a little extra time for departures.
+Tour times are 4 pm daily, please allow a little extra time for departures.
 Call for reservations for seats are limited.
 "The Old Homosassa River" theme park...
 We will be departing at Landing 1-H 5297 S Cherokee Way, Homosassa FL 34448, with advanced reservations.

 All pictures taken with a telephoto lens during our Dolphin Tours!!!

 - Never feed or attempt to feed wild dolphins

 - When approaching wild dolphins, remain a respectful distance of 50 yards and maintain a vessel slightly to, and behind; the dolphin.

 - Always maneuver your vessel in a slow, predictable manner

 - Time spent observing wild dolphins should be limited to no more that a 1/2 hour